Job Description: Parent Educator

-Duties of the Parent Educator may include any or all of the following:
+Duties of the Parent Educator may include, but is not limited to, the following:

-- Screening/Assessing family applications or referrals for information needed/requirements for participation
+- Screen/Assess family applications or referrals for requirements for participation

-- Calling or visiting prospective applicants to clarify information and to explain requirements of First Steps
+- Call or visit prospective applicants to clarify information and to explain requirements of First Steps

-- Write Individual Family Support Plans to include family goals and goals for children with participating families and update every six months
+- Write and update Individual Family Support Plans to include family goals and goals for children with participating families

 - Develop timelines with participants to complete goals for families